GAMMA: Graspability-Aware Mobile MAnipulation Policy Learning based on Online Grasping Pose Fusion: INTRODUCTION

 To facilitate agent learning, we propose the following two ways to fully utilize the estimated graspabiltity.
 First, we propose to encode graspabiltity into states and use it in the policy input, endowing the agent with the awareness of grasping goals.
 We find that our graspability-aware agent can thus learn to move its base and arm more intelligently.
 Second, we propose to use the number of grasps and the distance-to-grasp information in graspability as RL reward, encouraging the agent to gain more observations of valid grasping poses.
 We also introduce a weight schedule that combines these two rewards to balance the observation goal and the grasping goal.
 This reward motivates the agent to prioritize extensive observations in the initial stages, subsequently shifting its focus to grasp the target object.

 Through extensive experiments on two mainstream simulators, Habitat~\cite{Szot2021Habitat2T} and Isaac Gym~\cite{makoviychuk2021isaac}, which include a diverse range of environments and objects, we demonstrate that our method outperforms mainstream methods on both abstract grasping metric and realistic grasping pose metric.
-Moreover, real-world evaluations of our approach further showcase the robustness and effectiveness of our methodology. \textit{The code will be released to benefit the community.}
+Moreover, real-world evaluations of our approach further showcase the robustness and effectiveness of our methodology.

 In summary, the contributions of our work include:

 \begin{itemize}

 \item We propose an online grasping fusion module to fuse predicted grasping poses to obtain temporally consistent grasping poses for erasability observation.